yudingchuan/OMDNet/README.md

 ## 🛠️ OMDNet Implementation Guide

 ### 1. Environment
-Please ensure you have Python and PyTorch installed (We use **Python 3.12** in our environment).
-Then, install the rest of the required dependencies using the provided `requirements.txt`:
+Please ensure you have Python and PyTorch installed (we use Python 3.12), and
 ```bash
 pip install -r requirements.txt